-As a grade 22 employee, you will be eligible to participate in the Incentive Compensation ("IC") Award Program, which is administered at the sole discretion of the Committee pursuant and subject to the terms of the 2017 Performance Incentive Plan (or any similar plan adopted from time to time).
-Each eligible employee has an annual IC award target that assumes a PMI company performance rating and an individual performance rating of 100.
+As a grade 23 employee, you will continue to be eligible to participate in the Incentive Compensation ("IC") Award Program, which is administered at the sole discretion of the Compensation and Leadership Development Committee of the Board of Directors pursuant and subject to the terms of the 2017 Performance Incentive Plan (or any similar plan adopted from time to time).
+Each eligible employee has an annual IC award target that assumes a PMI company performance rating of 100 and a target individual performance level.

-For a grade 22 employee, the current target is 90% of annual base salary.
+As a grade 23 employee, for 2022 your target is 95% of your annual base salary.
 Targets are reviewed annually and are made available to employees under the PMI 23-G4 Guidelines Global Variable Compensation Programs Annex 1.